thilka/ourlist_flutter/README.md

 # ourlist_flutter

-An implemenation of ourlist using Flutter
+An implementation of ourlist using Flutter

 ## Getting Started